sharetribe/flex-docs/src/docs/introduction/start-customizing/index.md

 When deciding on the stack for your custom client application, it is good to note that to fully use the features of the Sharetribe Developer Platform, you need some kind of a server environment.
+The server is necessary for features that require a trusted non-browser context for security reasons.

 Features requiring a server include:

 - using SSO and identity providers
 - Integration API – it provides full access to your marketplace, so it